SaigeW/cw-ai/Report.md

 The Alpha-Beta Pruning we implemented improves performance hugely by reducing unnecessary calculations.
 We have derived a feasible and flexible function to quantify the current GameState.
 It has considered not only the distances between detectives and Mr.X but also general strategies.
 The tree structure can be set to any depth.
-This means that if the performance is optimized enough, Mr. X will become invincible with a deep enough minimization algorithm
+This means that if the performance is optimized enough, Mr. X will become invincible with a deep enough minimization algorithm.